 An important message for pet owners who have recently moved from NSW

 Pets with a microchip implanted in NSW are required by law to be registered on a state based register known as the NSW "Companion Animal Registry" (see www.petregistry.nsw.gov.au).
 This state based database is not linked to any national register.
 It is not compulsory in NSW to register a pet's microchip on a national registry.
 Therefore if you have recently moved from NSW to our state we strongly recommend checking www.petadress.com.au to see if your pet has been registered on a national database.
 If your pet's details are not recognised, please contact a national register such as Central Animal Records (details above) and complete a registration form.
-A fee of approximately $10 will apply.
+A fee does apply.
 If you do not know your pet's microchip number and visit our practice please contact us for more information.

 How do I have my pet microchipped?